Pat-Lafon/Cobb_Artifact/README.md

 # You may need to run `eval $(opam env)` again inside of the running image
 ```

+If you are using the Docker path, you should be able to skip the following local
+installation steps though peruse them, so you have an idea of the image environment.

 ### Locally Installing Dependencies

 The set of dependencies Cobb expects are an installation of `ocaml`, its